shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 28 - Reading by Touch Part 4

-Incorporate two additional shapes into your reading at the keyboard.
+~~Incorporate two additional shapes into your reading at the keyboard.~~

+*Bring in 3L, 3R; add rhythmic note symbols*

 **Location**